 Yakitori 14

 • Flip the skewers carefully with a pair of tongs.
-Brush on the other side with the yakitori sauce.
+Brush the sauce on the other side.
 Continue to broil for 3–4 minutes to caramelize the sauce.

 Yakitori 15

 • Finally, flip one more time (this is the presentation side).
-Brush with the yakitori sauce and broil for 1–2 minutes.
+Baste with the sauce, then broil for an additional 1–2 minutes.
 Remove the baking sheet from the oven.

 Yakitori 16